 Need a spot to host a large family gathering or party?
 Make Governors Island your backyard and reserve a grill and picnic table and host the ultimate cookout.
 Reservations must be booked two weeks in advance.

 You no longer have to trek hours to the Hudson Valley to sleep in a tent.
 The glamping hospitality group, Collective Retreats (which has locations in Yellowstone, Vail, Sonoma, Hill Country and Hudson Valley), has set up a permanent camp on the western side of Governors Island.
-But we know what you're thinking, "How the hell does this work?"
-Here's the breakdown.

 Are there any places to eat and drink on Governors Island?